mightykillrr/contacts-maps/README.md

 - `GET /v3/covid-19/historical/all?lastdays=all`: Get historical data of Covid worldwide for the past 2 years.

 API is open to public, hence no authorisation/token was required.

+## Live Demo

+You can check the live demo of the app at `https://taiyo-ai-assignment.vercel.app/`.